rsa17826/vex-plus-plus/readme.md

       - **canAttachToPaths**: allows this block to attach to paths
       - **color**: sets the modulate property

-  - **timer**: when it recives a signal or stops reciving a signal will charge up or discharge, then when full or empty will start or stop sending a signal
+  - **timer**: when it receives a signal or stops receiving a signal will charge up or discharge, then when full or empty will start or stop sending a signal
     <br><br><img src="scenes/blocks/timer/images/1.png" alt="image of block timer" width="50" height="50">

     - rotatable